rand-chain/dnsseeder/README.md

 For the DNS library license see https://github.com/miekg/dns

-For the bitcoin library license see https://github.com/btcsuite/btcd
+For the RandChain library license see https://github.com/btcsuite/btcd